-1. I am glad to see that you agree with me about the nature of computation.
-You should know, however, that my counterexamples to universality are not all about "real time interaction with the world".
-There is a list of such counterexamples in section 1, a brief description of some in section 3, and a list of references to my papers in the bibliography section.
+- 1. It is good to see that we agree on the nature of computation.
+You should know, however, that the counterexamples to universality are not all about "real time interaction with the world".
+There is a list of such counterexamples in Section 1, a brief description of some in Section 3, and a list of references in the bibliography [4] [18], [27], [42] [47].
 One counterexample involving mathematical constraints (it is a variant of sorting, in which the entire input is available in memory at the outset of the computation) is described in Section 3.6.2.
-Note also that my nonuniversality result applies to putative 'universal computers' capable of interaction with the outside world.
+Note also that the nonuniversality result applies to putative 'universal computers' capable of interaction with the outside world.
 These 'universal computers' are endowed with unlimited memories and are allowed an indefinite amount of time to solve the problems they are given.
-They all still fail the test of universality.

-2. However, I do take exception to the claim that I misrepresented past work.
-Below are quotes from famous computer scientists asserting, without caveat, exception, or qualification that a universal computer is possible (often explicitly stating that such a universal computer is the Turing Machine, and essentially taking for granted the unproven Church-Turing Thesis):
+They all still fail the test of universality. - 2.
+However, I do take exception to the claim that I misrepresented past work.
+Below are quotes from famous computer scientists asserting, without caveat, exception, or qualification that a universal computer is possible, often explicitly stating that such a universal computer is the Turing Machine, and essentially taking for granted the unproven "Church-Turing Thesis" (see also [1], p.
+123; [29], p.
+233; [40], p.
+152):